Gedev/classroom-finder/README.md

 2. Copy and rename the .env.example file.

-3. Fill the database name : classroomfinder.
+3. Fill the database name in the env file : classroomfinder.
+    Be sure to modify the right file of the right folder ;p

 4. Use 'composer install' in the command line  inside the classroomfinder folder.

+5. Use php artisan key:generate.

-5. Use 'php artisan migrate' to fill the database.
+6. Use 'php artisan migrate' to fill the database.
+    It will create fake users too.

+7. Use 'php artisan serve' to launch the localhost